themattinthehatt/whiteway-et-al-2019-nbdt/README.md

 $ bash scripts-gam/run_gams.sh
 ```

-Note that these models can take quite a while to fit.
+Note that these models will take a significant amount of time to fit to all 6 sessions; with an Intel(R) Core(TM) i7-7800X CPU @ 3.50GHz (6 double-threaded cores) the fit time for all combinations of 0-4 additive and 0-4 multiplicative latent variables was ~X hours using 5 screens.

+## Step 8: Plotting

+Functions for creating the various panels in the paper figures are provided in the `plotting` directory; please see the README in that directory for more detailed information.